 Soon after, she will die, and you’ll need to keep the eggs in a cold place through the winter until reliably warm weather arrives in the spring.

 Alternately, you could force hatching as discussed earlier.

-For more detailed information on breeding and keeping mantises, see the Amateur Entomologists’ Society’s handy Praying Mantid Care Sheet.
+For more detailed information on breeding and keeping mantises, see the Amateur Entomologists’ Society’s handy Mantis Care Sheet.